 Alternatively, you could also hot glue a little ribbon to the back so they can hang on the wall.

-If you’re looking for more process art activities for preschoolers, you might also find these of interest.
+If you’re looking for more Christmas process art activities for toddlers, you might also find these of interest.

-If you’re looking for some free Christmas printables to add to your preschool lesson planning, you will like these.
+If you’re looking for some free Christmas activities for preschoolers to add to your preschool lesson planning, you will love these:

 I’m Sarah, an educator turned stay-at-home-mama of five!
 I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
 I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
 Right now my focus is teaching my children and running a preschool from my home.
 Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.